danielmichaels/danielms/content/blog/2024/2024-01-09-Design-First-API-Development-with-Goa.md

 ShowToc = "true"
 +++

 [Goa.design][goa] is a golang tool for developing APIs using a design first approach.
-By leveraging Goa's approach it is possible to generate server and client code automatically, documentation through OpenAPI (version 2 and 3 are supported) documents as well as gRPC code.
+By leveraging Goa it is possible to generate server and client code automatically, documentation through OpenAPI (version 2 and 3 are supported) as well as gRPC code.

 This blog post introduces Goa, it's concepts and showcases some short examples.
 It does not walk through the installation, or intend to supersede its tutorial/walkthrough which you should look over,